robotsinboxes/robotsinboxes/README.md

 ## I recently graduated from UT's full stack web development course and am working hard to build up my portfolio.

-I’m currently working on a few projects: completing my portfolio website as well as seeing four other fun projects to completion.
+I’m currently completing my portfolio website as well as seeing four other fun projects to completion.
-Always open to any suggestions or tips from other developers as I continue learning best practices, how to write code that is super clean and efficient.

 My skills include working with HTML/CSS, JavaScript, Node.js and React, and I have some experience with databases and APIs as well.

 That said I am also learning about D3.js and excited to learn Three.js and eventually Python.
+While I am a full stack developer, I really love working with UI/UX.
+As an artist, I find that it satifies both my love for science and math as well as my need to be creative.

+I'm lways open to any suggestions or tips from other developers as I continue learning best practices and how to write code that is super clean and efficient.
 I am looking forward to this journey and ready to take on my first tech job!